cprevallet/fitplot/static/help.rst

 Load a file
 ~~~~~~~~~~~

-Once the steps described in "Starting the application" have been performed the user is presented with a circular green target with the figure of a runner.
+Once the steps described in "Starting the application" have been performed the user is presented with a circular green target with the figure of a "+".
+(On screens with smaller resolutions this may not be visible but the same functionality is available from the "hamburger" menu in the upper left.
 The application is ready to process and display the user's running data.

 Pressing the target will present a file input dialog box.
 Navigate to one of the folders containing either a .FIT or .TCX format file and confirm.

 Enter user-specific settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next the file will be processed and most of the results displayed.
+Next the file will be processed and the results displayed upon selecting one of the tabs (Visualize, Summarize, etc.).
 However the first time the application runs it has no knowledge of three items:

 - which trends the user wishes to display (pace/elevation/cadence)
 - a typical race time/distance for user